songlab-cal/CherryML/README.md

 After downloading and untarring the data into this repository, rename the `training_set` directory to `input_data`.

 You do not need to worry about downloading the data from the LG paper - we will download this automatically for you.
+Similarly, we will download the QMaker datasets.

 ## Run code to reproduce all figures